-Lisbon, Portugal's capital, is a ramshackle but charming mix of now and then.
+Lisbon, Portugal’s capital, is a ramshackle but charming mix of now and then.
 Vintage trolleys shiver up and down its hills, bird-stained statues mark grand squares, taxis rattle and screech through cobbled lanes, and well-worn people sip coffee in Art Nouveau cafés.
-It's a city of faded ironwork balconies, multicolored tiles, and mosaic sidewalks, of bougainvillea and red-tiled roofs with antique TV antennas.
-With its elegant outdoor cafés, exciting art, stunning vistas, entertaining museums, a salty sailors' quarter, and a hill-capping castle, Lisbon is a world-class city.
+It’s a city of faded ironwork balconies, multicolored tiles, and mosaic sidewalks, of bougainvillea and red-tiled roofs with antique TV antennas.
+Enjoy all this world-class city has to offer, from its elegant outdoor cafés, exciting art, stunning vistas, and entertaining museums, to the salty sailors’ quarter with its hill-capping castle.

 At a Glance